mmistakes/minimal-mistakes/_posts/learning/book_report/2021-10-03-reading_list.md

 1.  _**Mastery**_ by Robert Greene

-    a.
-This book transformed my life.
+    1. This book transformed my life.
 It came to me when I needed it most.
 A great book for anyone who wants to find their purpose in life and learn how to achieve mastery in it.

 2.  _To Kill a Mocking Bird_ by Harper Lee